Kia Carnival: Vietnam

 The fourth-generation Carnival was launched in Vietnam on 9 October 2021, with three trim levels available: Luxury, Premium and Signature.
-For Vietnam, the Carnival comes in 7- and 8-seater configurations, and is offered with two engines: a 2.2-litre diesel and a 3.5-litre MPi V6 petrol.
+For Vietnam, the Carnival comes in 7- and 8-seater configurations, and is offered with two engines: a 2.2-litre CRDi diesel and a 3.5-litre MPi V6 petrol.
 The Carnival is assembled by THACO for the Vietnamese market for all variants.
 Kia Vietnam however terms the Kia Carnival as a "city SUV" due to its SUV styling cues, despite it technically being an MPV.

-The facelifted Carnival was launched in Vietnam on 16 September 2024, with the same trim levels from the pre-facelift model and the 3.5-litre MPi V6 petrol engine option was discontinued leaving only the 2.2-litre diesel as the sole engine option.
-The Turbo HEV Signature variant (7-seater) was later added in January 2025.
+The facelifted Carnival was launched in Vietnam on 16 September 2024, with the same trim levels from the pre-facelift model and the 3.5-litre MPi V6 petrol engine option was discontinued leaving only the 2.2-litre CRDi diesel as the sole engine option.
+The Turbo Hybrid Signature variant (7-seater) was later added in January 2025.
+In December 2025, the Turbo Hybrid Premium model available in three interior configurations was added to the line-up.
+In June 2026, the Turbo Hybrid Luxury variant (8-seater) was added to the line-up as an entry-level variant for the Hybrid model.

+Latin America

+Argentina

+The fourth-generation Carnival was launched in Argentina on 31 March 2022, in the sole unnamed trim with an 11-seat configuration powered by a 2.2-litre CRDi diesel engine.

+The facelifted Carnival was launched in Argentina on 2 October 2024, in the sole SX trim with an 11-seat configuration powered by a 2.2-litre CRDi diesel engine.

+Brazil

+The fourth-generation Carnival went on sale in Brazil on 5 August 2021, in the sole unnamed variant with an 8-seat configuration powered by a 3.5-litre MPi V6 petrol.
+In August 2023, the Carnival was temporarily discontinued in Brazil after only 23 units were sold during 2023.

+The facelifted Carnival was launched in Brazil on 24 June 2024, after a temporary hiatus off sale in the Brazilian market.
+Like the pre-facelift model, the facelift model is available in the sole unnamed variant and uses the same engine option.
+In April 2026, the 1.6-litre T-GDi petrol hybrid was introduced in Brazil to replace the 3.5-litre MPi V6 petrol for the sole EX grade.